-A twisted, shielded cable should be used for connections via the interfaces.
-Note the following when shielding:
+Provide a twisted and shielded cable for connections via the interfaces and observe the following points for the shielding:

 - Earth the shields of all cables that lead to the cabinet and at the cabinet entry. - Connect the screens over a generous area and in a manner that will conduct well, to a low-noise earth. - Gather the cables mechanically above the earthing clamp in order to avoid damage due to cable movements. - Use suitable cable glands to feed the cables into the cabinet, for example, armoured conduit couplings.